-If you’re new to the RV lifestyle, you might be familiar with big motorhomes or fifth wheels.
-But did you know that there are many small RVs available like pop-ups, teardrop campers, lightweight trailers, and more?
+If you’re new to the RV lifestyle, you might be familiar with distinct Class C motorhomes or fifth wheels.
+But did you know that there are many small RVs available like pop-ups, teardrop campers, lightweight travel trailers, and even Class B motorhomes?
 These tiny but mighty options can pack lots of features into a compact footprint.
-This makes them perfect for those who love the outdoors and camping but also enjoy having a few creature comforts.
+This makes them perfect for those who love camping and also enjoy having a few creature comforts.
 And they’re great for first-time buyers, too!
 Here are five reasons why small campers make excellent starter RVs.

 One of the biggest advantages of owning a small camper is the weight factor… or lack of it.
-Most pop-up campers and teardrop trailers weigh in at less than 3,500 lbs., which means you don’t need a truck with heavy towing capacity to take on big adventures.
+Most pop-up campers and teardrop trailers weigh in at less than 3,500 lbs., which means you don’t need a truck with heavy tow rating to take on big adventures.
 These lightweight travel trailers can be towed behind an SUV or minivan.
-There are also ultralight options for those with even smaller vehicles, like the svelte Coachmen Clipper 9.0TD Express which has a curb weight of only 1080 lbs.
+There are also ultralight options for those with even smaller vehicles, like the svelte Coachmen Clipper 9.0TD Express which has a curb weight of only 1418 lbs.
 Whatever you choose, make sure you don’t exceed your vehicle’s max towing capacity.
 Not sure what your vehicle can safely tow?
-Grab your vehicle information and check out our Tow Rating Guide.
+Grab your vehicle information and check out our Tow Capacity Guide.

 2. Small campers are easy to tow and park